Al-un/al-un.fr/blog/content/articles/wip/magician-programmer.md

 Likely the most expected profile in the list.
 Their ability to understand and explore the unwritten laws of programming is translated by an immense, even overwhelming, level of elegance and sophistication in their code.
 To be honest, I sometimes worry if some innocent animal or soul were not involved, in some faustian way, to acquire such tremendous know-how.

-There are many forms of enlightenment.
+There are many forms of erudition.
 Some are learning to satisfy their curiosity while others are seeking for optimal code.
-Regardless of their motives, all Erudites share the common trait of going the extra mile.
+Regardless of their motives, all Erudites share the common trait of going the extra mile when architecting and writing their code.

-Feared for his/her strong opinion or adored for his/her amazing skills, the Erudites does not go unnoticed and all have to agree that the enlighten is a very powerful ally we like to rely on in very dire circumstances.
+Feared for her/his strong opinion or adored for her/his amazing skills, the Erudites does not go unnoticed and all have to agree that the Erudite is a very powerful ally we like to rely on in very dire circumstances.

-### The Erudite strength and weaknesses
+### The Erudite strengths and weaknesses

+The Erudites strengths are:
 - Very good support for system design and architecture thanks to their sheer knowledge
 - Very good mentoring potential

+While some of their weaknesses are:
-- Risk of losing the team, impacting the team morale
+- Risk of having a too complex design/code for the team, potentially impacting the team morale
-- Risk of over engineering
+- Risk of over engineering compared to the requirements

 ### Taming the knowledge power

 However, this huge power is double edged because the pace set can be too fast for the rest of the party to follow.

-When you have an enlightened in your party, it might be fearsome at first but here are some ways to deal with it:
+When you have an Erudite in your party, it might be fearsome at first but here are some ways to deal with it:

 - When you don't understand, ask!
-Most enlightened would be delighted to share their knowledge.
+Most Erudites would be more than delighted to share their knowledge.
 - When you are unsure why the code is built in a specific way, question the choices.
-Enlightened rarely made up their mind without reason but they do not always feel the need to justify all their decisions.
+Erudites rarely made up their mind without reason but they do not always feel the need to justify all their decisions.

-On the other way, the enlightened can help their teammates:
+On the other way, the Erudite can help their teammates.
+Thanks to their logical way of thinking, they are able to formalise and formulate trains of thought which is efficient when it comes to mentoring.

-Propose technical strategy
+They are also the most appropriate magicians to propose technical roadmap.
+Don't hesitate to challenge Erudites to architect even outside their own scope.
+If they are able to understand the big picture, their strategies and designs can only be more robust.

+In short, whether you are a junior engineer, another tech lead or a manager, always ask questions to Erudite and understand their way of thinking and don't be afraid of their strengths of character.
+They are often challenged and standing their ground became a second nature to them.

 ## The Copyist

 ### The knowledge recycling expert

-The copyist is taking the saying "Let's not reinvent the wheel" very seriously.
+The Copyist is taking the saying "Let's not reinvent the wheel" very seriously.
 For them, all problems already have an existing solution.
 Why bother spending effort when a ready-to-use option already exists?

-As an adorer of Googlism, or the reformed DuckDuckGoism, the copyist excels in finding some written traces which will spare him/her some unnecessary effort.
+As an adorer of Googlism, or the reformed DuckDuckGoism, the Copyist excels in finding some written traces which will spare him/her some unnecessary effort.
 Their output often correlates with how fast they can search and copy the information to build some functioning code.

-However, an inexperienced copyist might lack knowledge to properly understand the finding.
+However, an inexperienced Copyist might lack knowledge to properly understand the finding.
 After all, the Lord works in mysterious ways (\*glancing at my past Webpack configurations\*).
 This obviously becomes an issue when a copy-pasted code includes things that should not be copied.
 Below, a code found during a code review, with an explicit "Please do not copy this".

 ```js
 /**